François-Alphonse Forel

-François-Alphonse Forel (February 2, 1841 – August 7, 1912) was a Swiss physician and scientist who pioneered the study of lakes, and is thus considered the founder, and the Father of limnology.
+François-Alphonse Forel ([fʁɑ̃swa alfɔ̃s fɔʁɛl]; 2 February 1841 – 7 August 1912) was a Swiss physician and scientist who pioneered the study of lakes, and is thus considered the founder.
+He was also professor at the University of Lausanne and the Father of limnology.
 Limnology is the study of bodies of fresh water and their biological, chemical, and physical features.